jacksonllee/nskipgrams/README.md

 Highlights:

+* Simple: Store, access, and count ngrams -- that's it.
 * Memory-efficient: Ngrams are internally stored in tries.
 * Well-tested: Unit tests cover all supported functionality, run by continuous integration.
 * Hassle-free: No dependencies.
 Written in pure Python.
 Today is a great day.